-Your Umbrella Cockatoo, if all goes well, could end up living for many, many decades or even longer so it's safe to say that her current age, 3 years, is about as accurate as it gets.
-Physically, your bird is very young, even though she might not look like it on the outside.
+An umbrella cockatoo, if all goes well, could end up living for many, many decades or even longer.
+If your cockatoo is 3 years old, that is likely to relate well to its maturity in comparison to human 3-year-olds.
+Physically, this bird would be very young, even though she might not look like it on the outside.

 As your bird gets older, it's important to support his or her physical condition with a diet that includes plenty of fresh, nutritious fruits and vegetables.
-You might even want to try to learn how to make Chop and Grain Bake.
+You might even want to try to learn how to make chop and grain bake.
 Chop is primarily a raw avian diet composed of mostly healthy vegetables that can be frozen for ease and convenience.
-And of course, an all-seed diet is dangerous and unhealthy, so this is not at all recommended.
+Be aware that an all-seed diet is dangerous and unhealthy, so this is not at all recommended.

-You should also a include schedule that includes an adequate amount of exercise as well as a regular routine that allows your companion bird approximately 12 hours of uninterrupted sleep at night.
-Birds who aren't as physically active as they should be tend to have shorter life spans on average, much like their human counterparts who don't get enough exercise.
-The bottom line is that as long as we take care of our birds as well as we (hopefully) take care of ourselves, we should be rewarded with happy and healthy pets that are able to meet or even exceed the average expected life spans for their species.
+You should also plan a schedule that includes an adequate amount of exercise as well as a regular routine that allows your companion bird approximately 12 hours of uninterrupted sleep at night.
+Birds who aren't as physically active as they should tend to have shorter lifespans on average, much like their human counterparts who don't get enough exercise.

 Take care of your bird as well as you (hopefully) take care of yourself.
 You should be rewarded with a happy and healthy pet that is able to meet or even exceed the average expected lifespans for its species.